varunmaitreya/Tutorials/Tutorial 3/Tutorial3.md

 For ordinary nodes there is a black description box, for semantic objects there is a green one.

 ## Marking nodes as semantic objects
-The fabric hall is empty till now.
+The factory hall is empty till now.
 Lets fill it with a small production line.
 Place two instances of _Rollen\_Gerade\_Lang2_ in the hall.
 Use two instances of _Rollen\_Kurve\_180_ to connect them (one of them needs to be rotated by 180 degrees).